This post is going to explain seven (7) minor to serious mistakes police can make when conducting a criminal investigation.

 - Whether the suspect was actively resisting arrest or attempting to escape

 However, police can easily misjudge a situation and escalate matters by resorting to excessive force when other means of effectuating the arrest could have been used.
-For instance, a civil suit against police may assert:

 - The use of force was disproportional to the person’s resistance